dujinyu/dqn-vrep/README.md

 # DQN-vrep
-Simple scripts concern about continuous actions of DQN agent for VREP simluating domain.
+Simple under-testing scripts concern about continuous actions of DQN agent for VREP simluating domain.

 Scripts implemented based on: